avalonmediasystem/avalon-switchyard/README.md

 To launch a debug console navigate to the root of Avalon Switchyard and run:

-1. `irb`
-1. `require './switchyard.rb'`
+    irb -r './switchyard.rb'

 Alternatively you can add in byebug where desired throughout the application.
-When debugging via either method you can reach application settings thought `Sinatra::Application.settings`.
+When debugging via either method you can reach application settings through `Sinatra::Application.settings`.
 See the `configure` block of `switchyard.rb` for further documentation.

 ## Deploying Avalon Switchyard

 IU folks see internal wiki for institution specifics.

-Switchyard is configured to deployed as a Rack application using Capistrano currently.
+Switchyard is configured to deployed as a Rack application using Capistrano.
 You will need to make changes to `config.ru` and `config/deploy.rb` as required by your production environment.
 Currently Switchyard will attempt to install itself to `/var/www/switchyard`.
 A Capistrano deploy can be executed via `bundle exec cap production deploy`.

 ## Authorizing Services to Use Avalon Switchyard